Sh4d0v/mooege/README.md

 * git clone https://github.com/Sh4d0v/mooege.git
 * Open Visual Studio CE, login, if you like, File -> open -> project/solution
 * Open mooege/src/Mooege/Mooege-VS2010.sln
-* Somehow this solution not full, right click on solution in Solution Explorer -> Add -> Existing Project -> pick \LibMooNet\LibMooNet.csproj
-* In Solution Explorer unfold the References link of Mooege-VS2010 project
-* Remove LibMooNet reference
-* Right click on references -> Add Reference -> Pick Projects -> Pick LibMooNet checkbox -> OK
 * Download [Client](https://yadi.sk/d/g_aoGkXE3PACvC) -> unrar
 * Download [downgrade patch](https://yadi.sk/d/dfPqlIiM3PAD3z) -> unrar to client
 * Download [executable fixer](https://yadi.sk/d/0bMUbmXy3PAD8f) -> unrar to client
 * Copy MPQs from client\Data_D3\PC\MPQs\ - all of them to mooege/assets/MPQ
 * Now, you can build solution CTRL+Shift+B, it will copy all of MPQs to debug folder
-* It should build without errors
+* Right click on Mooege-VS2010 project -> Build -> wait, it will copy all MPQs to build folder
 * Now start hit f5 - it will start DEBUG process and should run without errors -> you can use breakpoints!yay (2017 year)
 * Start client
 * Enter @test login, 123456 as password
+* Create char, start the game
+* enter !commands in chat for full commands list
 * ...
 * PROFIT!!!